CLI Companion

 huggingface-cli repo create my-awesome-model

-2. **Create a private dataset repository (personal):**
+2. **Create a private dataset repository:**

 bash

-huggingface-cli repo create my-secret-data --type dataset --private
+huggingface-cli repo create my-private-data --type dataset --private

 bash